- Overview: United Kingdom (UK)

 - A certificate of registration or naturalization as a British citizen, along with proof of a National Insurance number

 *EEA and Swiss nationals will be permitted to continue working legally in the UK until June 30, 2021, without additional documentation.
-After that time, they will be subject to the same regulations that apply to immigrant workers from other countries.
+After that time, they will be subject to the same regulations for immigrant workers from other countries.

-In addition, there is a plethora of documents required for individuals with temporary permission to work in the UK.
+In addition, many documents are required for individuals with temporary permission to work in the UK.

 Partnering with Acumen International is a convenient and safe alternative to directly employing your UK workforce.
 With Acumen, you can rest assured that the employees we hire on your behalf will remain legally compliant and eligible to work, regardless of changing laws and regulations.